-Now, renowned Egyptologist Dr. Zahi Hawass and Sahar Saleem, professor of radiology at Cairo University who specializes in scanning ancient mummies , recently performed CT scans and DNA analysis of “The Screaming Man” mummy.
+In 2020, renowned Egyptologist Dr. Zahi Hawass and Sahar Saleem, professor of radiology at Cairo University who specializes in scanning ancient mummies , performed CT scans and DNA analysis of “The Screaming Man” mummy.
 They determined that the corpse belonged of Prince Pentawere, son of King Ramses III.

 According to a report on Ahram, also discovered in 1881 in the Deir el-Bahari Cache was the mummy of a woman displaying a look of acute terror.
 She had a frozen scream on her face and as such she has become known as the “The Screaming Woman Mummy.”
 With her head leaning to the right, her legs are bent and wrapped at the ankles, while all of the other mummies were found with their mouths closed in a straight lying position.